JustinNguyen2003/expense-tracker/README.md

 ### STEPS TO START EXPENSE TRACKER WEB APP
-1. Clone repo to your PC
+1. Fork repo to your computer.
 2. Open repo in your favourite code editor.
 3. From the Terminal, run the command "npm run dev"